 This document is laid out for easy navigation using JAWS HTML heading navigation commands: H will move through all headings, 2 through major sections, and 3 and 4 through any subsections or subsubsections.

-The development of these scripts was funded in large part by Level Access (formerly SSB BART Group), a company dedicated for over 17 years to making applications and technology accessible to persons with disabilities.
+The development of these scripts was funded initially by Level Access (formerly SSB BART Group), a company dedicated for over 19 years to making applications and technology accessible to persons with disabilities.

 These scripts provide automatic announcement of incoming calls and a keystroke (Alt+Windows+M) for handling them.
 These features work regardless of what application is in focus when a call arrives.
 In addition, these scripts provide the following features beyond those available in MicroSIP itself on Windows when MicroSIP is in focus: